ammarhakim/gkylzero/README.md

 GkeyllZero has just a few dependencies: OpenBLAS and SuperLU.
 If you are on a cluster these libraries are likely already installed.
-In that case you should use the configure script to specify the location of the include and full path to the static libraries for these.
+In that case you should use the configure script to specify the location of the include directories and the full path to the static libraries for these.
 See configure help.
 ```
    ./configure --help
 ```